lsz7575/PluralCrypt/README.md

 4. After selecting your preferred options, `Run` and wait for the decryption process to finish.

 **Notes:**
-+ Please don't remove the course from Pluralsight Offine Player before decrypting.
-You can check the Delete checkbox to remove the course after the course decrypted.
++ Do not  remove the course from Pluralsight Offine Player before decrypting.
+You can check the `Delete` checkbox to remove the course after the course decrypted.
 + You can just delete courses by checking the `Delete` before running.
 + Some courses don't have subtitles.